robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 3. Once you have entered your parameters click **Next**, then **Next** again \(leave everything on this page at the default\).

-4. Finally, acknowledge the template will create IAM roles and click **Create**
+4. Finally, acknowledge that the template will create IAM roles and click **Create**.

 ![IAM Capabilities](../images/iam-capabilities.png)